Ameen-Sha-Cheerangan/s23-vulkan-support/README.md

 ## Warnings

 - **Launching all apps is NOT recommended!**
-  This may wake up background/sleeping apps, increase battery drain, and disrupt notification delivery.
+  This may wake up background/sleeping apps, increase battery drain.
 - If you do **not** relaunch all apps, some notifications from important apps may be delayed until you open them manually.
 - Changes are **not permanent** and will reset after a device reboot.